Visual Literacy Forum—Project Vis

 - the development of a mechanism for assessing visual literacy

-- Jordana Dym, Professor, History Department and Director, Documentary Studies Collaborative
+- Jordana Dym, professor of history director of the Documentary Studies Collaborative

-- Kristie Ford, Professor, Sociology and Director, Center for Leadership, Teaching and Learning
+- Kristie Ford, professor of sociology and director of the Center for Leadership, Teaching and Learning

-- Katie Hauser, Associate Professor, Art History and Director, Media and Film Studies
+- Katie Hauser, associate professor of art history and director of the Media and Film Studies Program

 Visual Pedagogy Clusters